Boundaries: What They Are And How to Set Them

 A Word From Nystrom & Associates

 Healthy boundaries help us to feel safe and respected.
-They're one of the ways you care for yourself and honor your needs.
-They're also a way to say that you matter and deserve to take up space and be respected as much as anyone else.
+They're one of the ways you care for yourself, honor your needs, and serve as a reminder that you deserve to take up space and be respected as much as anyone else.
 While boundaries may be difficult to set in the short term, they allow you to be more present in a relationship and continue in the long term.

 This process requires a lot of self-knowledge and communication skills.
 Those can be difficult to cultivate on your own.
 A therapist can help.
 Nystrom & Associates offers individual, couples, and family therapy.
 Call 1-844-NYSTROM or request an appointment online.